 - Out of these reserved seats, not less than one-third shall be further reserved for women.

-- The acts bar the interference of courts in any issue relating to the election to local bodies.
+- The acts bar the interference of courts in any issue relating to the election of local bodies.

 What are the Qualifications needed to be a member of the Panchayat or Municipality?